Are your kids driving you crazy during the quarantine? “mom I’m bored” is the most dreaded word you don’t want to hear from the kids these days.

 They can buy TV time or game time with that money.
 This is a very creative way to teach kids how to earn money and propagate good habits of doing their chores.

-10. Balloon games – Balloons are always fun to play with and there are lots of interesting balloon games kids can play indoor.
+10. Balloon games – Balloons are always fun to play with and there are lots of interesting balloon games kids can play indoors.
 Here are some fun balloon games, try them!

 Indoor Activities For Toddlers